What Does God Do On Sunday?

 As we rest on God’s holy day and worship him, what’s God doing?

-I always assumed he was resting along with us, sitting back and receiving our worship.
+I always assumed God was resting along with us, sitting back and receiving our worship.
 I imagined him being recharged by our adoration of him, even to the point that the more engaging our worship, the more energized he would become.

 That just as we needed to take a break, I thought he did, too.
 He, along with us, would take one day out of seven for a mini re-creation.
 Then we would both be ready for Monday.

 Jesus, after he heals a man on the Sabbath, is confronted by his detractors.
-Jesus tells them plainly that just as his Father God is always at work, so too is he always working.
+Jesus tells them plainly that just as his Father God is always at work, so too he is always working.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.